pachadotdev/analogsea/cran-comments.md

 ---

-This version includes a number of bug fixes.
+This version makes changes for a suite of functions to better handle ssh usage.

-This is a re-submission of this same version after fixing some urls.

 Thanks!
 Scott Chamberlain